 The remainder of this paper is organized as follows.
 Section 2 describes the motivation.
-Section 3 proposes the HIP model and HIPRank algorithm for ranking nodes in the network.
-Section 4 conducts experiments.
-Section 5 presents the related work.
-Section 6 concludes the paper.
-Table1 lists the notations used in this paper.
+Section 3 presents the related work.
+Section 4 proposes the HIP model and HIPRank algorithm for ranking nodes in the network.
+Section 5 conducts experiments.
+Section 5.3 concludes the paper.
+Table 1 lists the notations used in this paper.

-Table 1.
-Notations used in this paper.
+Table 1 Notations used in this paper